komodorio/komocli/README.md

 - test when agent shuts down mid-session
 - test when container shuts down mid-session
 - test when CLI shuts down mid-session
+- deal with `0` as local port leading to random port